Cancelling a direct debit from your credit card isn't complicated, but there are some factors you should consider before you go ahead.

 The Australian Code of Banking Practice states that banks should take prompt action in processing direct debit cancellation requests, and the Mutual Code of Banking Practice has a similar stipulation in place for credit unions and mutual building societies.
 The steps to cancel a direct debit from a bank account and a credit card vary slightly, and to cancel an existing direct debit from your credit card, follow these simple steps:

-- Call or write a letter to the merchant who has the direct debit authority asking it to cancel the arrangement.
+- Call, message or write a letter to the merchant who has the direct debit authority asking it to cancel the arrangement.

 - Contact your provider and inform them of the change or send a copy of this letter your credit card issuer.